 Estrogen and progesterone are two hormones that can go out of balance due to many reasons.
 This blocks new hair growth and maintains healthy hair follicles.
 And b12 is involved in their formation.
 So when you’re low in B12, this results in hormonal imbalances and which leads to hair thinning and loss.

 How do you know you have vitamin B12 deficiency?

 There are several tests like Serum B12 that can help you discover whether you are B12 deficient or not.
 Having said that most Indians are at a greater risk of B12 deficiency, especially those who prefer Veg food.

 What can you do about hair fall?

-Perhaps one of the best ways you can ensure you’ve adequate levels of B12 is by having B12-rich foods.
+Perhaps one of the best ways to ensure you’ve adequate levels of B12 is by having B12-rich foods.

 B12 is easily found in animal foods like meat, fish, and dairy.
 In plant-based foods, it’s found only in trace amounts – which isn’t very useful.
 So, for most of our readers, we recommend plant-based Vitamin B12.
 It’s extracted using ayurvedic processes and also keeps you away from harmful chemicals found inside those commonly available B12 supplements.

 There’s a close relationship between Vitamin 12 and hair fall.
 A deficiency of Vit B12 means the roots of the hair – the hair follicles are devoid of oxygen.
 Further, when hair follicles don’t receive the right kind of protein, they are unable to grow hair.
 Additionally, oxidative stress from inflammation damages hair follicles.
-To eradicate the hair fall problem completely, you need to supplement with a good B12 formula.
-Rasayanm’s Plant-based supplement doesn’t leave any toxic chemicals in the body thus saving you from any oxidative stress.
+To eradicate the hair fall problem, supplement with a good B12 formula.
+Rasayanam plant-based supplement doesn’t leave any toxic chemicals in the body, thus saving you from oxidative stress.